Ageing-heart-transcriptome/Ageing-heart-transcriptome/README.md

 dds_LRT_age <- DESeq(dds, test="LRT", reduced=~sex)
 ```

-This identifies genes whose expression levels are well-explained by the age variables in the model.
+This identifies genes whose expression levels across samples are well-explained by the age variables in the model.
 In other words, it identifies genes that are broadly associated with the ageing process.

 We also test a reduced model in which only the age/sex interaction coefficients were removed: